-This policy/procedure applies to all university employees.
-For the purpose of this policy/procedure, "employee" is defined as any person receiving compensation from the university.
-The uncompensated activities of students in furtherance of their educations shall not be considered service that benefits the university within the meaning of this policy/procedure.
+This policy applies to all university employees.
+For the purpose of this policy, "employee" is defined as any person receiving compensation from the university.
+The uncompensated activities of students in furtherance of their educations shall not be considered service that benefits the university within the meaning of this policy.
+Section 3-7 provides additional information on student rights regarding intellectual property.